The Junior Lawyers Club Safeguarding Policy:

 Duty of Parents/Guardian for face-to-face workshops:

-Live workshops in Wimbledon: Please note that whilst parents/guardians are welcome to leave the premises during workshop times, we provide supervision for the children within the classroom and within the workshop times only.
+Live workshops: Please note that whilst parents/guardians are welcome to leave the premises during workshop times, we provide supervision for the children within the classroom and within the workshop times only.
 Please note that children who need to leave the classroom for any reason will not be supervised.
 If you choose to leave the venue, please ensure you make arrangements with your child for where and when you collect them, and that you are happy for your child to use the toilets in the venue, unaccompanied, should they need them.
 Should it be the case that we are required to supervise children beyond the workshop times, then we reserve the right to claim any additional expenses and losses.

 Photography and filming policy in the live London workshops